snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 * **Method:**

-    To keep things simple, payment360 API works with HTTP POST calls only for create, update and retrieve actions according to action parameter passed in data parameter (payload).
+    Payment360 API works with HTTP POST calls only for create, update and retrieve actions according to action parameter passed in data parameter (payload).

 * **Payload**